khenriks/mp3fs/README.md

 * [FUSE](http://fuse.sourceforge.net/)

-If using the FFMPEG support:
+If using the FFMPEG support (Libav works as well):

 * [FFMPEG](https://www.ffmpeg.org/) or [LIBAV](https://www.libav.org/)

-These are only required if not using FFMPEG (configure with --with-ffmpeg=no or do not install the FFMPEG libraries):
+These are only required if not using FFMPEG:

 * [FLAC](http://flac.sourceforge.net/)
 * [libvorbis](http://www.xiph.org/vorbis/)